ckormanyos/hello_f77/README.md

 Even though `REAL*16` (and its complex counterpart `COMPLEX*32`) are not used in _Hello_ _World_, they are available for number crunching when needed.
-These high-precision types can be difficult to find in the world of high-preformance, efficient, object-code-generating programming languages.
+These high-precision types can be difficult to find in the world of high-performance, efficient, object-code-generating programming languages.

-This makes `FORTRAN` _even_ _today_ still a leading program for high-performance, high-precision numerical calculations.
+_Even_ _today_ this makes `FORTRAN77` still a leading program
+for high-performance, high-precision numerical calculations.